Anyon: Experiment

 Laughlin quasiparticle interferometer scanning electron micrograph of a semiconductor device.
 The four light-grey regions are Au/Ti gates of undepleted electrons; the blue curves are the edge channels from the equipotentials of these undepleted electrons.
 The dark-grey curves are etched trenches depleted of electrons, the blue dots are the tunneling junctions, the yellow dots are Ohmic contacts.
 The electrons in the device are confined to a 2d plane.

-In 2020, two teams of scientists (one in Paris, the other at Purdue) announced new experimental evidence for the existence of anyons.
+In 2020, two teams of scientists (one in Paris led by Gwendal Fève, the other at Purdue led by Michael Manfra) announced new experimental evidence for the existence of anyons.
 Both experiments were featured in Discover Magazines 2020 annual "state of science" issue.

 In April, 2020, researchers from the École normale supérieure (Paris) and the Centre for Nanosciences and Nanotechnologies (C2N) reported results from a tiny "particle collider" for anyons.
 They detected properties that matched predictions by theory for anyons.

 In July, 2020, scientists at Purdue University detected anyons using a different setup.
 The team's interferometer routes the electrons through a specific maze-like etched nanostructure made of gallium arsenide and aluminium gallium arsenide.
 "In the case of our anyons the phase generated by braiding was 2π/3", he said.
 "That's different than what's been seen in nature before."

 As of 2023, this remains an active area of research; using a superconducting processor, Google Quantum AI reported on the first braiding of non-Abelian anyon-like particles in an arXiv article by Andersen et al. in October 2022, later published in Nature.
 In an arXiv article released in May 2023, Quantinuum reported on non-abelian braiding using a trapped-ion processor.

 In May, 2025, researchers at the University of Innsbruck have observed anyons in a one-dimensional quantum system.

+In 2026, Manfra and Fève received the Oliver E. Buckley Prize in condensed matter for their experiments on anyons.